 The majority of backfilling sand deposits is located around the Upper Silesian Coal Basin.
 Three main deposit areas can be differentiated: eastern, western and northern.
 The eastern area (where the majority of the raw material volumes is exploited) extends from Kuźnica Warężyńska through the Pustynia Błędowska Desert as far as the vicinities of Jaworzno.
 It is characterized by the occurrence of sands of fluvioglacial and partially eolian origin, attaining up to 70 m in a thickness (Pustynia Błędowska Desert).
 The second area with the largest resources covers the proglacial stream valley of the Odra River in a part of the Racibórz Basin and a western part of the Silesian Upland.
 The average thicknesses of the deposits located within this area are within the range of 15 – 20 m.
 The northern area covers the Mała Panew River valley where fluvioglacial sand deposits occur, characterized by the significant thicknesses (up to 40 m).
 The deposits are explored well enough but have not been exploited so far.
 Moreover, sandy-gravel sediments up to 30 m in thickness occur in the copper mining areas in the vicinities of Lubin.
 The large number of documented backfilling sands deposits in Poland together with the declining demand are 2 main factors for not delineating the prognostic areas for this raw material at the moment*.

 The clastic rock raw materials occurrence in Poland (including backfilling sand) is presented on the map.

 The table given below shows resources and the current state of exploration and development of backfilling sand deposits.

-The output of backfilling sands from 6 exploited deposits increased by 464.41 thousand m3 in comparison with the previous year and totaled 2,788.07 thousand m3 (4,739.71 thousand tonnes) in 2020.
-The exploitation increased from 4 deposits, whereas the significant drop (by almost 80%) was recorded for Bór (Zachód) deposit as the result of the exploitation end.
-The exploitation from Kuźnica Warężyńska and Szczakowa pole I deposits is still on hold.
-However, Kuźnica Warężyńska deposit was classified as abandoned because the out has not been carried out for more than 10 years.
+The output of backfilling sands from 6 exploited deposits in 2021 decreased by 62.82 thousand m3 in comparison with the previous year and totaled 2,725.25 thousand m3 (4,632.93 thousand tonnes).
+The exploitation increased from the Pustynia Błędowska – blok IV deposit (Małopolskie Voivodeship), whereas in the remaining deposits the output remained at the stable level or was lower.
+The exploitation from the Kuźnica Warężyńska and the Szczakowa pole I deposits is still on hold, however, the Kuźnica Warężyńska deposit is classified as abandoned because the output has not been carried out for more than 10 years.